All caused by accident...

-- A Treehouse of Horror VII segment had Lisa accidentally creating life by putting one of her teeth into a glass of cola.
+- "The Genesis Tub", a segment from Treehouse of Horror VII, had Lisa accidentally creating miniature life-forms by putting one of her teeth into a glass of cola.

-- Most big discoveries and scientific breakthroughs were just stumbled upon by accident.
+- Many big discoveries and scientific breakthroughs were just stumbled upon by accident.
 Imagine how different things would have been without them:

 - The Greek scientist Archimedes provided the world's most famous Eureka Moment when he was trying to find a way to check whether a golden crown his king received was genuine or fake?
 As he sat in his bath he noticed that the water level had risen because of his body displacing its water.
 This, of course, led him to the idea that a golden crown could be put under to determine its exact volume, then weighed, and its density calculated from there.